ksalzke/agendas-for-omnifocus/README.md

 It runs the `updateAgendas` function, described in detail below.

+## Set Last Updated

+This action can be run if an event task is selected.

+It marks the selecetd event task as the 'last updated', meaning that when 'Add to Agenda' action is run, this event will be the default selection.

 ## Preferences

 This action allows the user to set the preferences for the plug-in.
 These sync between devices using the Synced Preferences plug-in linked above.